benjaminthayer/hw1cs5700/README.md

 # hw1cs5700
-HOmework one for the cs 5700 class.
+Homework one for the cs 5700 class.